-Since your presence is digital with ghost kitchens, you can further maximize your exposure with several brands that are left without a single kitchen.
-According to The Conversation, ghost kitchens are food preparation operations without waiters, dining area, or parking.
+Your kitchen staff is what keeps your ghost kitchen running, but they need the support of reliable suppliers.
 To remain competitive, it is vital to create a delivery service using a ghost restaurant or ghost kitchen model that works based on current demand.
 Restaurants that don't usually offer catering services may find that partnering with a ghost kitchen is a way to create a catering business without having to create a single workspace and hire staff to manage catering orders.
 Restaurant owners who prefer to focus on in-house diners can also partner with ghost kitchens to increase exposure.
 By leveraging the power of digital marketing materials such as images and videos, ghost kitchens can maximize their exposure with multiple brands without having a single physical location.